AI-in-Cardiovascular-Medicine/FDA-devices/README.md

 ## Repository contents
 The notebooks `plots.ipynb` and `tables.ipynb` contain the code to generate all plots and tables reported in the paper.
-Te dataset will be released after approval.
+The dataset will be released after approval.

 [//]: # (`dataset_fda_devices.xlsx` is the cleaned dataset used for all the analysis.)